Q1tBV/q1tsim/README.md

 The result should be a more or less equal distribution over the eight possible states (000, 001, ..., 111).

-Read the complete source code documentation on [docs.rs](https://docs.rs/q1tsim).
+Read the complete API documentation on [docs.rs](https://docs.rs/q1tsim).